MicrosoftDocs/nav-content/dynamics-nav-app/year-close-books.md

 ---
-title: Overview of the Tasks for Closing the Books | Microsoft Docs
+title: Overview of the Tasks for Closing the Books
 description: Learn about the process of closing the books for a fiscal year or period, and what happens after you close at the end of a year.
 services: project-madeira
 documentationcenter: ''